 E-cigarettes can use a variety of materials.
 They include metals, ceramics, plastics, rubbers, fibers and foams.
 Some of the materials can be aerosolized and may contribute to adverse health effects.

 Although the complexity of electronic cigarettes varies, the following describes the basic operations of the first generation of electronic cigarettes:

 - The user uses the electronic cigarette, and the electronic cigarette activates the airflow sensor.

-- Air flow sensor detects pressure changes and prompts LED and heating element current.
+- Air flow sensor detects pressure changes and prompts LED,Heat Sink Machining and heating element current.